Air Algérie Flight 5017: Investigation

 On 2 April 2015, the BEA announced that a consensus had emerged that erratic and erroneous values of the engine pressure ratio (EPR) appeared for both engines two to three minutes after levelling off at an altitude of 31,000 ft.
 The EPR is the main parameter for engine power management, and is derived from pressure sensors at the engine inlets.
-The sensors had probably become clogged with ice in this case.
-Such icing is normally prevented by a hot-air system, which probably was not activated by the aircrew during climb and cruise, according to BEA "analysis of the available data".
-The faulty EPR values caused the engine controllers to limit the thrust to much less than required to maintain sufficient airspeed for stability at the altitude that the autopilot tried to maintain by increasing the angle of attack until stall occurred.
+The sensors had probably become clogged with ice.
+Icing is normally prevented by a hot-air anti-ice, which was not activated by the aircrew during climb and cruise, according to BEA "analysis of the available data".
+The faulty EPR values caused the engine controllers to limit the thrust to much less than required to maintain sufficient airspeed at that altitude.
+The autopilot maintained altitude by increasing the angle of attack until a stall occurred.
 Twenty seconds after the initial stall, the plane suddenly rolled sharply left to almost full inversion as the autopilot disengaged, and pitched nose down to near vertical.
-The BEA notes that "the recorded parameters indicate that there were no stall recovery manoeuvres by the crew", while the flight control surface deflections remained those that would normally intend nose-up and right-roll.
+The BEA notes that "the recorded parameters indicate that there were no stall recovery manoeuvres by the crew", the flight control surface deflections remained those that would normally intend nose-up and right-roll.
 The BEA noted two previous similar incidents involving MD-82 and MD-83 aircraft, where the aircrews were alert enough to notice the loss of airspeed and intervene before loss of control.
 The first one was Spirit Airlines Flight 970.
-The aircraft involved, registered as N823NK, was an MD-82 flying in mid day in June 2002 when it suffered a loss of thrust on both engines, in cruise at an altitude of 33,000 ft.
+The aircraft involved, registered as N823NK, was an MD-82 flying at noon in June 2002 when it suffered a loss of thrust on both engines, in cruise at an altitude of 33,000 ft.
 The two pressure sensors, located on the engine nose bullets, were blocked by ice crystals, leading to incorrect indications and over-estimation of the EPR.
-The crew noticed the drop in speed and the precursor indications of a stall just before disengagement of the autopilot and putting the aeroplane into a descent.
+The crew noticed the drop in speed and precursor indications of a stall just before disengagement of the autopilot and put the aeroplane into a descent.
 They had not activated the engine anti-ice systems.
 The second one involved was an MD-83 operated by Swiftair that occurred in June 2014.
-The crew was aware of the drop of their airspeed and successfully recovered.
+The crew was aware of the drop in airspeed and successfully recovered.

 Logbook analysis

-French BEA revealed that there were several technical defects on the plane, several of which were on the EPR system.
+The French BEA revealed that there were several technical defects on the plane, several of which were on the EPR system.
 On 21 July 2013, BEA noted that there was intermittent failures on the autothrottle that led to the replacement of the EPR transmitter on No.2 engine.
 On 19 October 2013, the No.1 engine EPR indicator was faulty (no display of values) and the display was replaced.
 On 2 March 2014, the autothrottle actuator was replaced.
 During the recommissioning process, the "EPR LH" failure message was displayed.
-The left-hand EPR transmitter was therefore also replaced.
+The left-hand EPR transmitter was replaced.
 Additionally, on 27 June 2014, an engine surge resulted in a rejected take off, at about 80 kn.
-Due to this, No.1 engine was replaced.
+Due to this, the No.1 engine was replaced.